semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Sbt 1.3.10 -> 1.5.5
 - Terraform 0.15.0 -> 0.15.5

-To learn more about this image, check our [ubuntu 20.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-20.04-image/)
+To learn more about this image, check our [Ubuntu 20.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-20.04-image/)

 **(Improved) Ubuntu 18.04 image update**